Effective Podcast Promotion Strategies: Tips to grow your audience

 - Employees of your company to serve as brand ambassadors

 - Friends and family

-Established marketing channels
+#2.
+Leverage established marketing channels

 - An email newsletter

-- Your social media channels
+- Social media channels

 - Informational materials for established customers